 I use Borderland’s Bakery French Macaron recipe for my macarons.
 If I am pressed for time and/or need to make large batches, I use Kristin Makes Cakes’ No Rest French Macaron recipe.
 Pie & Tacos has some great macaron recipes with different methods as well!

 It is a mixture of white chocolate chips and heavy cream!

 Which White Chocolate Do I Use?

-I mainly use Ghirardelli Classic White Premium Baking Chips but any good quality brand white chocolate chips at your local grocery store should work.
-You probably will need to experiment with the heavy cream to your liking (use more if you want a firmer ganache and use less if you want more runny ganache).
+I use Ghirardelli Classic White Premium Baking Chips but any good quality brand white chocolate chips at your local grocery store should work.
+You probably will need to experiment with the heavy cream to your liking because not every brand is the same (use more if you want a firmer ganache and use less if you want more runny ganache).
 I like my white chocolate to be firm but pipeable.
 I do not like it runny because the macaron shells will slide off when resting.
 You can add any food coloring to the chocolate to your liking!

 Can I Freeze The Macarons?